 These days, Sphinx is gaining traction across the board.
 It is the goto documentation generator for Python.
 In theory, it can also handle other languages, but that is quite a tedious endeavor and doesn’t help to keep your code clean and pristine.
-In an upcoming blog, we will show how Sphinx can be used in the software development process with CMake.
+In another blog, we show how Sphinx can be used in the software development process with CMake.

 For sequence diagrams, Typora is a great tool.
 You specify the stuff in markdown and then you can generate nice-looking pictures in various formats.
 Because of the markdown input, it’s relatively easy to maintain.